Positional Encoding in Transformer-Based Time Series Models: A Survey: Introduction

 \section{Introduction}

-Time series analysis, which involves studying data collected over sequential time intervals, is fundamental across diverse domains including finance, healthcare, environmental monitoring, and industrial systems~\cite{box2015time,hyndman2018forecasting}.
+Time series analysis, which involves studying data collected over sequential time intervals, is fundamental across diverse domains including finance, healthcare, environmental monitoring, and industrial systems~\cite{box2015time,hyndman2018forecasting, ataei2025systematic}.
 The sequential nature of temporal data presents unique modeling challenges that distinguish it from other machine learning tasks, requiring specialized approaches to capture temporal dependencies, seasonal patterns, and long-range relationships effectively.

 Traditional statistical methods such as Autoregressive Integrated Moving Average (ARIMA) models have long served as the foundation for time series analysis~\cite{box2015time}.
 While these approaches provide interpretable results and work well for stationary data with clear patterns, they face significant limitations when dealing with non-linear relationships, high-dimensional multivariate data, and complex temporal dynamics that characterize modern time series applications~\cite{hyndman2018forecasting}.
 The emergence of deep learning has revolutionized time series modeling by enabling the capture of complex non-linear patterns and long-range dependencies.
 Recurrent Neural Networks (RNNs) and their advanced variants, including Long Short-Term Memory (LSTM) and Gated Recurrent Units (GRU), became the dominant paradigm for sequential modeling~\cite{hochreiter1997long,yamak2019comparison}.
 These architectures excel at processing sequential data through their inherent temporal structure, naturally handling variable-length sequences and maintaining memory of previous time steps.
 However, RNNs suffer from fundamental limitations including vanishing gradients, sequential processing bottlenecks, and difficulty capturing very long-range dependencies~\cite{song2018attend}.

 Convolutional Neural Networks (CNNs) offer an alternative approach to time series modeling by applying convolutional filters across the temporal dimension~\cite{lecun1995convolutional,wang2017time}.
 While CNNs excel at capturing local temporal patterns and benefit from parallel processing, their fixed receptive fields constrain their ability to model long-term dependencies, and they require deep architectures or dilated convolutions to capture global patterns~\cite{shih2019temporal,zhao2017convolutional}.